 What is the difference between the two types of licenses?

-Residential Contractor (CRC) vs Building Contractor (CBC) License Requirements:
+Building Contractor (CBC) vs General Contractor (CGC) License Requirements:

 In order to become licensed, all contractors must meet a basic set of requirements which include: